lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/5_Use_TensorQTL_for_very_fast_GPU-based_QTL_mapping.md

 ### Why do this
  - ANALYZE structured data stored in tables via machine learning models
- - USE GCP to create the best-fit ML model for your data
+ - USE GCP & TensorFlow to create the best-fit ML model for your data

 ### What is this
  - TensorQTL is a GPU-based QTL mapper, enabling ~200-300 fold faster cis- and trans-QTL mapping compared to CPU-based implementations